akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 This configuration setting will send messages to the defined remote actor paths.
 It requires that you create the destination actors on the remote nodes with matching paths.
 That is not done by the router.

+## What is new in Artery

+Artery is a reimplementation of the old remoting module aimed at improving performance and stability.
+It is mostly source compatible with the old implementation and it is a drop-in replacement in many cases.
+Main features of Artery compared to the previous implementation:

+ * Based on [Aeron](https://github.com/real-logic/Aeron) (UDP) and Akka Streams TCP/TLS instead of Netty TCP
+ * Focused on high-throughput, low-latency communication
+ * Isolation of internal control messages from user messages improving stability and reducing false failure detection in case of heavy traffic by using a dedicated subchannel.
+ * Mostly allocation-free operation
+ * Support for a separate subchannel for large messages to avoid interference with smaller messages
+ * Compression of actor paths on the wire to reduce overhead for smaller messages
+ * Support for faster serialization/deserialization using ByteBuffers directly
+ * Built-in Flight-Recorder to help debugging implementation issues without polluting users logs with implementation specific events
+ * Providing protocol stability across major Akka versions to support rolling updates of large-scale systems

+The main incompatible change from the previous implementation that the protocol field of the string representation of an `ActorRef` is always *akka* instead of the previously used *akka.tcp* or *akka.ssl.tcp*.
+Configuration properties are also different.

 ## Performance tuning